 Schwarz & Strack (1991) showed that evaluations of life-as-a-whole draw on how one generally feels.
 This facilitates the judgmental task.
 Most people know well how they generally feel.
 The alternative of 'calculating' happiness is more difficult and timeconsuming.
-It requires selection of standards, assessments of success and integration of the appraisals into an overall judgement.
+It requires selection of standards, assessments of success and integration of the appraisals into an overall judgment.
 Not only does this involve more mental operations, but it also entails many arbitrary decisions.
 Still, people sometimes choose to follow this more difficult road.
 A condition that encourages calculative evaluation is uncertainty about one's typical mood.
 For instance, in depression it is hard to estimate how one generally feels.
-An other factor that invites to the calculative approach may be the availability of salient information for comparison, such as the earlier mentioned confrontation with a person in a wheelchair.
+Another factor that invites to the calculative approach may be the availability of salient information for comparison, such as the earlier mentioned confrontation with a person in a wheelchair.

 Evaluations of specific aspects of life can less well be derived from estimates of general affect.
 One can be satisfied with ones job, but still feel generally lousy, because of a bad marriage and poor health.
 On the other hand, calculating is less difficult when specific life-domains are concerned.
 The field is easier to oversee and the standards are usually more evident.
-The differences in valuation strategies are depicted in exhibit 6.